 Magic Quadrant for Business Intelligence and Analytics Platforms

 Find out which companies are leading the way in business intelligence and analytics platforms, according to Gartner.

-- Custom Apps & App Templates: When looking for a dbms that can adapt to an organization's ever-changing needs, it's helpful to choose a solution that allows you to build custom browser-based apps that you can share with your team.
+- Custom apps and app templates—When looking for a DBMS that can adapt to an organization's ever-changing needs, it's helpful to choose a solution that allows you to build custom browser-based apps that you can share with your team.
 That way, everyone can access the same apps with the latest updates – no matter where they are.
 However, not every app you use should have to be a custom creation, so look for a database program that also includes professionally-designed apps that can allow you to get started quickly.

-- Consistent Look & Feel: By giving users access to database programs that maintain a consistent look and feel throughout, they'll naturally feel more comfortable using the app and are less likely to get "lost in the data."
+- Consistent look and feel—By giving users access to database programs that maintain a consistent look and feel throughout, they'll naturally feel more comfortable using the app and are less likely to get "lost in the data."
 And with the same interface on every screen, they'll always have access to the tools they need.

-- Compatibility with Other Programs: Because data may come from a variety sources, look for a system that can easily interface with data from many other programs.
+- Compatibility with other programs—Because data may come from a variety of sources, look for a system that can easily interface with data from many other programs.
 With the ability to combine data in your system with data that has been created in other programs, transfer data between other programs, or to accumulate and store data over the long term, occasionally exporting data to other programs, you'll gain a flexible solution that works the way you do.

 Get started with Office 365

 It’s the Office you know, plus the tools to help you work better together, so you can get more done—anytime, anywhere.Buy now

 It’s the office you know, plus the tools to help you work better together, so you can get more done-anytime, anywhere.